-“Amazon being such a big company, it has a lot to lose by our unionising.” - John Hopkins
+“Amazon being such a big company, it has a lot to lose by our unionizing.” - John Hopkins

 How Covid-19 exposed Amazon’s internal racial equality problem

 By the end of March 2020, when most American states went into lockdown, the demand for online retail skyrocketed.
-And so, Amazon took the decision to keep business open to deliver essential items.
+And so, Amazon decided to keep its business open to deliver essential items.
 Adrienne Williams, a delivery driver in the Bay Area says that this was far from the reality.
 “If Amazon had been willing to just deliver the essentials, I think people would have been ok with that.
 But we were delivering everything and anything to everyone.”

-“It was apparent that [Amazon] weren’t going to be transparent about the cases.” - Jana Jumpp
+“It was apparent that [Amazon] wasn’t going to be transparent about the cases.” - Jana Jumpp

 Soon Amazon employees like Chris Smalls started protesting the company’s failure to implement sanitary rules in the warehouses quickly enough, including social distancing and masks.
 “On Memorial day at my facility, they had 500 people picking and they jammed them in.
 They had all these people working wearing cheap masks.
 When it comes to making a profit, Amazon doesn’t care,” said Jana Jumpp, a 58-year-old worker from Louisville, Kentucky.
 “They’re cleaning the warehouse while we’re working, which is still not safe.
 We have a janitorial crew, they use the same rag for two or three stations,” said Jordan Flowers, a robot technician at an NYC facility.

 It wasn’t just a matter of being at an unsafe workplace but also one of access to information on Covid cases at the facilities.
-“We lost count,” said Flowers, whose facility had one of the highest number of cases.
-Jumpp started a Facebook group to collect all the text messages and voicemail from Amazon confirming new cases in facilities.
-“It was apparent that [Amazon] weren’t going to be transparent about the cases.
+“We lost count,” said Flowers, whose facility had one of the highest numbers of cases.
+Jumpp started a Facebook group to collect all the text messages and voicemails from Amazon confirming new cases in facilities.
+“It was apparent that [Amazon] wasn’t going to be transparent about the cases.
 We felt that it was important data that needed to be gathered,” she said.
-Since she started counting, at least 1,800 workers in Amazon’s 519 U.S. distribution facilities have tested positive for COVID-19, 8 have died.
+Since she started counting, at least 1,800 workers in Amazon’s 519 U.S. distribution facilities have tested positive for COVID-19, and 8 have died.